 Low Cost Spay/Neuter

 We offer low cost, high quality spay/neuter surgeries for cats and dogs to clients four days a week by appointment.
 We do pediatric spay/neuter, so we can spay/neuter kittens and puppies.
-Please give us a call at (309) 787-6830 ext.
-26 or 27 to schedule an appointment.
+Please give us a call at (309) 787-6830 Option #2 to schedule an appointment or schedule online.

 If you want a low cost but quality option for vaccinations, heartworm testing, nail trims, and parasite prevention products, please visit us for Clinic!
-You do not need an appointment, and hours are Wednesdays with sign in between 1 and 3:30 p.m., and the first Saturday of every month with sign in between 9 a.m. and noon.
+You do not need an appointment, and hours are every Wednesday from 8:00 am to 11:00 am., and the first Saturday of the month from 8:00 am to 11:00.
 We are unable to see sick or injured animals, but can share information about full service veterinarians with you.